scottgriv/Launch-Portals/README.md

 - [Meta Tags](https://metatags.io/) - A tool for previewing and generating meta tags for better SEO and social media sharing.
 - [Microlink API](https://microlink.io/) - An API for turning websites into structured data.
 - [Microlink API - Rate Limits](https://microlink.io/docs/api/basics/rate-limit) - Documentation on the usage limits of the Microlink API.
+- [Meta Tags: What They Are & How to Use Them for SEO](https://www.semrush.com/blog/meta-tag/) - Meta Tag for SEO Guide.
+- [SEO Basics: How to Do SEO for Beginners](https://www.semrush.com/blog/seo-basics) - Search Engine Optimization Guide.

 ## License